This is the most disastrous beekeeping year I’ve ever had. And I’ve a few bad ones.

 - clustered or rather clumped away from the broodnest core

 Then I saw it!
 Thanks to Randy Oliver and his “Sick Bees” series in the American Bee Journal.

 My bees were doomed.
 In spite of all efforts and expense, there was nothing that could turn these bees around.
-They had been sick for several years.
+They was sick for several years.
 And their chances for surviving through this next winter was almost nil.

-They had been on life support for the whole season.
-Should I just pull the plug and let them die?
+They was on life support for the whole season.
+Should I pull the plug and let them die?
 I chose not to.